 How much money do you have to save to buy a rental property with 20 percent down?

 The rental properties I buy cost from $80,000 to $135,000 in my market in Colorado.
 I put 20% down on my rentals and use an ARM to finance them.
 I also buy properties that need repairs to buy my rental properties below market value.
-If you add all the costs including carrying costs, repairs, down payments and closing costs.
-I need about $30,000 to $35,000 in cash for rental property I buy.
+If you add all the costs including carrying costs, repairs, down payments and closing costs, I need about $30,000 to $35,000 in cash for each rental property I buy.
 I also need to have money in reserves for repairs or vacancies.
 I figure I need to have at least $40,000 in cash before I buy a rental property.
 I discuss the costs of a rental property in more detail in this article.

 How can someone save $40,000 for a rental property?

 $40,000 is a lot of money and an unthinkable amount of money to save for many people.
 I was in that boat early in my real estate career; I could not save any money to buy a rental.
 One of the first steps to saving money is actually believing you can save money!
-Once you get it in your head you can save money, it becomes much easier.
+Once you get it in your head that you can save money, it becomes much easier.
 Then you can start planning, setting goals and working towards those saving goals.
 It may sound cheesy that believing you can save money will help you save, but it works.
 If you tell yourself over and over you can’t save money because you don’t make enough, you have a family or your taxes are too high, then you won’t save any money.
 If you get the idea into your head that you can save money, you will start to see places where you can cut back and build up your savings account.

 Are their alternatives to saving $40,000 for a rental property?